Butovo culture

-The Butovo culture (Finnish:Butovon kulttuuri; Russian: Бутовская культура) was a post-glacial Mesolithic culture in the Upper Volga region of Russia in the catchment areas of the Volga and Oka rivers, 9600-6000 BC.
+The Butovo culture (Russian: Бутовская культура) was a post-glacial Mesolithic culture in the Upper Volga region of Russia in the catchment areas of the Volga and Oka rivers, 9600-6000 BC.
 The culture was formed by groups that developed from the Swiderian culture, which migrated to the region from the south as the climate warmed after the Ice Age.
 The Butovo culture is divided into the Early (9600-9100 BC), Middle (9100-7300 BC) and Late (7300-6000 BC) phases.
 It has also been suggested that the Butovo culture began in the Younger Dryas period before 10100 BC.

 In the Upper Volga, groups of Ienevo and Resseta cultures also lived side by side with the Butovo population.
 Their relationship is as yet unclear, but they may have merged with the Butovo over time, since by the Neolithic period the region was influenced by a more coherent Upper Volga group.